vuejs/vue-curated/CONTRIBUTING.md

 ## Adding a new package

+The list of curated packages are written in the [PACKAGES.md](./PACKAGES.md) markdown file.
+This file contains the data in a special format designed to be easily readable without a parser.

 If you are sure the minimal requirements are met, open a PR by [editing the PACKAGES.md file](https://github.com/vuejs/vue-curated/edit/master/PACKAGES.md) and read the following guide.

 ### How to add a category